-MeSTI certificate granted to Creamos (Malaysia) Sdn Bhd ("CMSB") and Gardenia Bakeries (East Malaysia) Sdn Bhd ("GBSB") by the Ministry of Health Malaysia ("MoH") is valid from 16 August 2021 to 15 August 2023 and 19 August 2019 to 18 August 2022 respectively.
+MeSTI certificate is granted to Creamos (Malaysia) Sdn Bhd ("CMSB") and Gardenia Bakeries (East Malaysia) Sdn Bhd ("GBSB") by the Ministry of Health Malaysia ("MoH") and the certificates are valid from 19 August 2019 to 18 August 2022.

-Through MeSTI certification, CMSB and GBSB is ushered into the development and implementation of the Food Safety Assurance Programme.
-CMSB and GBSB has undertaken the responsibility to provide assurance to customers in terms of CMSB's and GBSB's food safety and hygiene practices as well as the handling and preparing of food items.
+Through MeSTI certification, CMSB is ushered into the development and implementation of the Food Safety Assurance Programme.
+CMSB has undertaken the responsibility to provide assurance to customers in terms of CMSB's food safety and hygiene practices as well as the handling and preparing of food items.